Romani people in Italy

 Romani people in Italy (Rom in Italia) have been living in Italy since the 15th century.
 The Sinti, a Romani subgroup, arrived from the north.
 Others migrated from the Balkans and settled in Southern Italy and Central Italy.
 Muslim Roma migrated to Italy from Bosnia and Kosovo at the time of the Balkan wars.

 Numbers

-In 2015 in Italy there are at about 150,000 (70,000 Italian citizens) of Romani people origins.
+In 2015 in Italy there are at about 150,000 (70,000 Italian citizens) of Romani origins.
 The three cities with most number of Romanis are: Rome, Milan and Naples.

 Life in Italy

 According to a May 2008 poll, 68% of Italians wanted to see all of the country's approximately 150,000 Romanis, many of whom were Italian citizens, expelled.
 The survey, published as mobs in Naples burned down Romani camps that month, revealed that the majority also wanted all Romani camps in Italy to be demolished.

 A 2015 poll conducted by Pew Research found that 86% of Italians have unfavourable views of Romani people.

 On June 18, 2018, Minister of the Interior Matteo Salvini announced the government would conduct a census of Romani people in Italy for the purpose of deporting all who are not in the country legally.
 However this measure was criticized as unconstitutional and was opposed by all the oppositions and also by some members of the M5S.